Yale alumni vote each year to elect one new alumni fellow to the Yale Corporation, the university’s board of trustees.

 * See “Voter Eligibility” below.

-The University Charter states that all graduates of Yale College who have held their degrees for five years or more, all alumni of the graduate and professional schools, and all individuals who hold Yale honorary degrees are eligible to vote in the alumni fellow election.
+The University Charter, granted by the Connecticut legislature, states that all graduates of Yale College who have held their degrees for five years or more, all alumni of the graduate and professional schools, and all individuals who hold Yale honorary degrees are eligible to vote in the alumni fellow election.

 Alumni Fellow Nominating Committee

 The Alumni Fellow Nominating Committee, a standing committee of the Yale Alumni Association, is composed of graduates from across the university’s schools and departments, the secretary of the university, and the vice president for alumni affairs and development.
 Each year, the committee reviews nominations it receives from alumni around the world, and selects for the alumni fellow election ballot exceptional leaders who have the knowledge and skills to serve Yale as trustees.

 For more information about committee members’ terms of service and eligibility, see Section 1, I.A.ii. and I.A.iii. of the Miscellaneous Regulations.

 Candidates selected by the Alumni Fellow Nominating Committee (AFNC) to stand for election must be Yale College alumni who graduated at least five years ago or graduates who have received any Yale degree higher than the first (bachelor’s), whether honorary or in course.
 Candidates must be at least age thirty, in keeping with the University Charter’s provisions regarding Alumni Fellows.

 The Committee names for each Alumni Fellow vacancy due to occur in that year a sufficient number of nominees so that the total number of nominees is no fewer than two nor more than five.